 Camouflage patterns used in China

-The globalization of the economy has also impacted the world of cover-ups.
-The equipment of the armed forces is most often carried out in the form of a call for tenders to which private companies respond.
-It is therefore quite possible that enemy armies on the ground find themselves equipped with the same equipment.
 The line between military use and personal use is becoming narrower.
-Innovative camouflages like the Highlander 3D can be used just as well for leisure uses like fishing or hunting as for making combat outfits.
-With so many different versions of camouflage, the potential for concealment in all types of environments is greatly increased.
+Innovative camouflages like the Highlander 3D can be used just as well for leisure activities like fishing or hunting as they can for combat outfits.
+With so many different versions of camouflage, the potential for concealment in all types of environments is significantly increased.